How to make BBQ skewers

 Things on sticks are always a crowd favourite, especially with kids at a BBQ.
 Use it as a fun way to introduce them to new ingredients, flavours and textures.
 Discover skewer recipes below.

-Play Video: Texas Style Butterflied BBQ Prawns
+GET THE RECIPE: Texas Style Butterflied BBQ Prawns by Street Kitchen